Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 want and click that entry.
 With the exception of the Position field, the required fields will be filled in.
 Just add a position and click the Add button.

-The first two entries in the Special Items drop-down are Separator and Section Name.
-Menu items can be grouped into sections using separators and section headers.
+The first entry in the Special Items drop-down is Separator.
 A separator is a thin horizontal line between menu items.
 To add a separator select it from the drop-down and give it a position number, all of the other fields are irrelevant.

+The next item is Section Name.
+Menu items can be grouped into sections using separators and section headers.
 To add a section header select it and give it a position.
 Then change the text in the Menu Item Text field to reflect the name of the section you are creating.

+The next item is Sub Menu.
+A sub menu is a menu that branches off of the primary menu.
+To add a sub menu select it and give it a position.
+Then change the text in the Menu Item Text field to reflect the name of the sub menu you are creating.

+The next item is Sub Menu Item.
+Sub menu items are like normal items except that they will be shown in the sub menu.
+To add a sub menu item select it and give it a position.
+The position must be directly under a sub menu or another sub menu item.

+The remaining items are <<<< MORE NEEDED HERE

 When you are ready, click the Add button.
 Multiple menu entries can be added in this manner.
 When you are done adding items, click the Done button.